Myoldmopar/EnergyPlusPET/docs/index.rst

 This program should be installed from PyPi using ``pip install energyplus_pet``.
 Once installed, a new command will be available from that Python environment called ``energyplus_pet_gui``, with a ``.exe`` appended on Windows.
 Run this one time right from the command line where ``pip`` was executed to launch the program.
-For easier access, there is an option in the top menu that allows creating a desktop icon.
-After that is performed, the user can just launch the program right from the desktop icon.
+For easier access, there is an additional executable right next to the main gui executable.
+The name is ``energyplus_pet_configure``.
+Simply execute this binary entry point and it will create a desktop shortcut on Windows, or install a .desktop launcher on Linux, or create an .app bundle on MacOS.
+After that, the user should be able to launch the program from this icon, or from the system shell/spotlight/searcher/start menu.

 To get updates to the program, you simply need to install the latest version using the same ``pip`` version, but let ``pip`` know that it can upgrade existing package installations: ``pip install --upgrade energyplus_pet``